Master449/linux-stuff/readme.md

 # new-ubuntu

-This is just a repo to store some scripts that I will use in the future.
+This is just a repo to store some scripts and some handy guides that I wrote for my own use case after debugging for hours on end.

-They install (most) packages I planned on reinstalling anyway, but in a nice concise bash script.

-Future Plans"
- - Auto SSH keygen
- - Auto ssh-copy-id